Norman Newsted: Appeals and death row

 On June 4, 1986, the Oklahoma Court of Criminal Appeals dismissed Norman Newsted's appeal.

 After losing his direct appeal, Newsted's execution date was set for October 14, 1986, but on October 10, 1986, four days before he was due to be executed, the U.S. Supreme Court granted Newsted a stay of execution to allow him time to pursue further appeals.

 On December 2, 1986, the U.S. Supreme Court dismissed Newsted's appeal and upheld his death sentence.

 In 1990, Newsted and another death row inmate, Michael Nolte, were given disciplinary charges for stabbing a third prisoner, Henry Wesley Smith, while in prison; Smith survived the assault.
 Nolte was sentenced to death for a 1987 murder case but 26 years after the incident, Nolte was eventually exonerated and released after spending three decades in prison.
 Smith was also sentenced to death for murder, but a year after the stabbing, Smith's death sentence was commuted to life without parole.

 On December 20, 1995, Newsted's appeal for post-conviction relief was denied by the Oklahoma Court of Criminal Appeals.

 In 1997, a federal judge vacated the conviction and sentence of Newsted and ordered that he be released unless a new appeal could be granted by the state courts, after finding that Newsted was represented by ineffective counsel during his trial and his claims should be assessed.
-Howev3er, on October 15, 1998, the 10th Circuit Court of Appeals restored Newsted's death sentence and murder conviction, and overruled the lower court's ruling, stating that Newsted was not entitled to pursue a new appeal pertaining to his claims of ineffective counsel.
+However, on October 15, 1998, the 10th Circuit Court of Appeals restored Newsted's death sentence and murder conviction, and overruled the lower court's ruling, stating that Newsted was not entitled to pursue a new appeal pertaining to his claims of ineffective counsel.